 3. You have to shoot wide for background blur – NO

-No. That’s just one way of doing it.
+No. That’s just one way of getting a blurry background.
 In fact, that could sometimes be the reason your group photos aren’t sharp.

 - With one person in shot